wizardamigos/organization/CONTENT/program.markdown

 ## Everything you need to know about our Magic sessions

 We are trying hard to make this learning journey exciting for all future wizard amigos.
 All the learning materials are open source and under a free license.
-We want you to master the magic spells and become an active problem solver:
+We cover the main elements that every wizard apprentice needs to know:
 * **[magic tools]( summary )**
   * [unix shell]( learningMaterials & screencasts ),
     [text editor]( learningMaterials & screencasts ) &